florent37/WearKit/README.md

 </FrameLayout>
 ```

-Fill it in your code (4 entries max)
+Fill in your code with it (4 entries max)

 ```java`
 ContextualMenu contextualMenu = ((ContextualMenu) findViewById(R.id.menu));